The graph minor theorem in topological combinatorics: Graphs

 \begin{proof} For simplicity during this proof, write $g(G) = e(G)-v(G)+1$.
 It will suffice to prove the theorem in the case where $M$ is the principal projective module $P_{G'}$, for some fixed graph $G'$.
 In this case, for any graph $G$, the dimension of $M(G)$ is precisely the number of minor morphisms from $G$ to $G'$.
-Any such morphism, up to an automorphism of $G'$, it determined by a choice of edges to neither delete nor contract as well as a choice of edges to delete.
-The number of edges that need to be deleted is precisely $g(G) - g(G')$, whereas the number of edges that remain untouched is $e(G')$.
+Any such morphism, up to an automorphism of $G'$, can be determined in the following way: First one picks a spanning tree of $G$ in which all of the contractions will take place.
+One then chooses $g(G')$ edges not to delete outside of this spanning tree, and $e(G')-g(G')$ edges to not contract within the spanning tree.
 Therefore,